What is a Vasectomy?

 A vasectomy continues to be a very popular and effective solution for birth control.

 Is a vasectomy surgical?
 Will it even work as a contraception method?
-Watch this video and find the answers to your question.
+Watch this video and find the answers to your questions.

 What happens in a vasectomy?

-A male vasectomy at Moorgate Andrology is performed by a fully qualified Urologist.
-It is performed on an out-patient basis which means you can leave the clinic or hospital shortly after the procedure.
+vasectomy at Moorgate Andrology is performed by a qualified urologist on an outpatient basis, which means you can usually go home shortly after the procedure.

 How will I feel after a vasectomy?